Actuator line modeling of vertical-axis turbines: Software implementation

 \section{Software implementation}

 NREL has developed and released an actuator line modeling library, SOWFA~\cite{Churchfield2014b}, for simulating horizontal-axis wind turbine arrays using the OpenFOAM finite volume CFD library.
 OpenFOAM is free, open-source, widely used throughout industry and academia, and has grown a very active support community around itself.
-Though SOWFA is also open-source, its mostly procedural style would have required significant effort and duplicate code to adapt for cross-flow turbines.
-Thus, a new and more general ALM library was developed from the ground up that could model both cross- and axial-flow turbines, as well as standalone actuator lines.
-The actuator line model developed here, dubbed turbinesFoam \cite{Bachant2018-turbinesFoam-v0.0.8}, was also written as an extension library for OpenFOAM (v5.0), using its \texttt{fvOptions} framework for adding source terms to equations at runtime.
+Though SOWFA is also open-source, its architecture is focused on simulating horizontal-axis wind turbine arrays in the atmospheric boundary layer and would have required significant effort to adapt for cross-flow turbines.
+Thus, a new and more general ALM library was developed that could model both cross- and axial-flow turbines, as well as standalone actuator lines.
+The actuator line model developed here, turbinesFoam \cite{Bachant2018-turbinesFoam-v0.0.8}, was also written as an extension library for OpenFOAM (v5.0), using its \texttt{fvOptions} framework for adding source terms to equations at runtime.
 This implementation allows the CFT-ALM to be added to many of the standard solvers included in OpenFOAM without modification, i.e., it can be readily used with RANS or LES, multiphase models (e.g., for simulating the free surface in MHK installations), and even with heat transfer.